ibm-cloud-docs/transit-gateway/displayroutereport.md

 # Generating a transit gateway route report
 {: #route-reports}

 You can request a report of all routes known to a transit gateway and each of its connections.
-The report shows:

-* Border Gateway Protocol (BGP) information associated with these routes
-* Which connections supply which routes
+The report shows  Border Gateway Protocol (BGP) information associated with these routes, which connections supply which routes, and overlapping routes.
-* Overlapping routes

-Overlapping routes are a common issue when configuring a transit gateway.
-If the routes from two or more connections overlap, traffic might not be routed properly.
-{: note}
+You can retrieve a route report by using the UI, CLI, or API.

+{{site.data.content.reuse-route-report-considerations}}

-## Generating and viewing a route report using the UI
+## Generating and viewing a route report in the UI
 {: #generate-route-report-ui}
 {: ui}